Neverneverbabe/exceljax/README.md

 ## Proxy Server

-`proxy-server.js` forwards requests from `http://localhost:4321/v1` to the LM Studio API at `http://127.0.0.1:1234/v1`.
-This helps avoid CORS issues when the add-in accesses local models.
+`proxy-server.js` is a tiny Express application that proxies all `/v1` requests to LM Studio running on `http://127.0.0.1:1234`.
+LM Studio does not send the necessary CORS headers, so direct requests from Excel are blocked.
+Running the proxy adds those headers and allows the add-in to reach your local models without cross‑origin errors.

 Start the proxy with:

 ```bash
 npm run proxy
 ```

+With the proxy running, set `LM_API_URL` to `http://localhost:4321/v1/models` before building or launching the add-in.

 ## License